| |

 Camembert vs Brie

 Camembert and Brie are both French creamy cheeses with a bloomy, pleasant rind.
-Both originate in northern France and are made out of cow milk.
-Known for their creamy texture and edible rinds, these soft cheeses have similarities, but they are not exactly the same.
-Both are amazing in their own way but Brie has a more refined taste as compared to Camembert’s rustic texture.
+Both originate in northern France and are made from cow's milk.
+Known for their creamy texture and edible rinds, these soft cheeses share similarities but are not exactly the same.
+Both are amazing in their own way, but Brie has a more refined taste compared to Camembert’s rustic texture.

 What is the difference between Camembert cheese and Brie cheese?

 The easiest way to differentiate between the two is by size.
-Camembert usually comes in smaller wheel sizes, around 8-10 centimeters (3-4 inches) in diameter, and is sold as a whole.
+Camembert usually comes in smaller wheels, around 8-10 centimeters (3-4 inches) in diameter, and is sold whole.
 Brie, on the other hand, comes in much larger wheel sizes (unless it’s baby/petit Brie) and can be sold in pre-cut pie-style wedges.

-Brie cheese originated in the Brie region of Île de France and has a much longer history compared to Camembert.
-Records of people enjoying Brie date back to the 8th century whereas Camembert was a much more recent appearance of the 18th century.
+Brie cheese originated in the Brie region of Île-de-France and has a much longer history than Camembert.
+Records of people enjoying Brie date back to the 8th century, whereas Camembert first appeared in the 18th century.

-While Brie and Camembert have a similar production process, Camembert has stronger lactic starters than Brie, giving Brie milder flavors.
-In some processes, cream is added to the Brie cheese to give it an extra creamy texture.
+While Brie and Camembert share a similar production process, Camembert uses stronger lactic starters than Brie, resulting in milder flavors.
+In some processes, cream is added to Brie cheese to give it an extra-creamy texture.

 When it comes to smell and taste, Camembert has an earthy smell while Brie is lighter with a buttery aroma.
-The smell translates into taste making Camembert intense and heavier on the tongue while Brie is softer and mild.
+The smell translates into taste, making Camembert intense and heavier on the tongue while Brie is softer and milder.

 How to eat Camembert Cheese?